ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 The next question is how this could work performant and reliable.

 The current trend is to use a [Redux](https://redux.js.org/)-based storage solution, which consists of a Store, Selectors to get data from the store in the form of Observables and Actions to modify the store.
-This allows for a single source of truth, a read-only state and the flow of date going in one direction.
+This allows for a single source of truth, a read-only state and the flow of data going in one direction.
 There are a couple of different solutions for Angular.
 NGRX is by far the most popular, leaving the new kids in town, NGXS and Akita, far behind in popularity.